Peter Ofori-Quaye

-Peter Ofori-Quaye (born 21 March 1980) is a Ghanaian former footballer who played as a striker.
-Ofori-Quaye spent most of his career in the Greek division and amassed 33 goals in his 10 seasons in the league.
+Peter Ofori-Quaye (born 21 March 1980) is a Ghanaian former professional footballer who played as a forward.
+Ofori-Quaye spent most of his career in the Super League Greece and amassed 33 goals in his 10 seasons in the league.

 During a 1997–98 UEFA Champions League group stage match on 1 October 1997, he scored for Olympiacos against Rosenborg when he was 17 years and 195 days old, becoming the youngest player to score in the competition's history.
 The record stood for twenty-two years until 10 December 2019 when it was broken by Ansu Fati of FC Barcelona at the age of 17 years and 40 days.
-At the international level, he played 18 matches for the Ghana national football team and scored 2 goals.
+At the international level, he played 18 matches for the Ghana national team and scored 2 goals.
 He featured for national team at the 1998 and 2000 African Cup of Nations tournaments.

 Early life

-Ofori-Quaye is a native of Mamprobi, a suburb of Accra known for producing very talented and intelligent sportspeople including former Ghanaian captain Stephen Appiah, the Sabah brothers (Christian Saba and Robert Saba), Ali Jarra, and former world boxing champion Azumah Nelson.
+Ofori-Quaye is a native of Mamprobi, a suburb of Accra known for producing very talented and intelligent sportspeople including former Ghanaian captain Stephen Appiah, the Saba brothers (Christian Saba and Robert Saba), Ali Jarra, and former world boxing champion Azumah Nelson.